-Accessory building means a building or structure the use of which is incidental to that of the main building or structure and which is located on the same lot or on a contiguous lot.

-Agent means any person, firm or corporation who is responsible for the management, maintenance, operation, renting, leasing or sale of any property; or who makes application for, orseeks a permit on behalf of, the owner of any property; or who in any other way represents the owner of the property in any particular case.

-Alter or alteration means any change or modification in construction or occupancy.

-Apartment house means any building, or portion thereof, which is designed, built, rented, leased, let or hired out to be occupied, or which is occupied as the home or residence of three or more families living independently of each other in dwelling units.

-Basement shall mean a story with 50 percent or more of its cubical content below finish grade.

-Building means that which is built or constructed, an edifice or building of any kind, or any piece of work artificially built up or composed of parts joined together in some definite manner.
-The term "building" shall be construed as if followed by the words "or part thereof."

-Ceiling height means the clear vertical distance from the finished floor to the finishedceiling.

-Common area means all areas which were conveyed to a homeowners' association in a townhouse development, condominium, cooperatives or planned unit development.
+- Accessory building means a building or structure the use of which is incidental to that of the main building or structure and which is located on the same lot or on a contiguous lot. - Agent means any person, firm or corporation who is responsible for the management maintenance, operation, renting, leasing or sale of any property; or who makes application for, or seeks a permit on behalf of, the owner of any property; or who in any other way represents the owner of the property in any particular case. - Alter or alteration means any change or modification in construction or occupancy. - Apartment house means any building, or portion thereof, which is designed, built, rented, leased, let or hired out to be occupied, or which is occupied as the home or residence of three or more families living independently of each other in dwelling units. - Basement shall mean a story with fifty percent or more of its cubical content below finish grade. - Building means that which is built or constructed, an edifice or building of any kind, or any piece of work artificially built up or composed of parts joined together in some definite manner.
+The term "building" shall be construed as if followed by the words "or part thereof." - Ceiling height means the clear vertical distance from the finished floor to the finished ceiling. - Common areas means all areas which were conveyed to a homeowners' association in a townhouse development, condominium, cooperatives or planned unit development.

-Demolish means the demolition and removal of the entire building, leaving the property free and clear of any debris, and without holes or pockets which may retain water.

-Dwelling means any building, mobile home, structure or portion thereof, which is designed or intended to be used for human habitation, including living, sleeping, cooking, eating, working or any one combination thereof, whether occupied or vacant, or which in fact is used for such human habitation, whether or not such use is regular or intermittent or authorized or unauthorized.
-Such definition shall include accessory buildings but shall not include temporary housing as herein defined.

-Exit means a clear and unobstructed way of departure from the interior of a building or structure to the exterior at street or grade level.

-Extermination means the control and elimination of insects, rodents or other pests by eliminating their harborage places; by removing or making inaccessible materials that may serve as their food; by poisoning, spraying, fumigating, trapping or any other recognized and legal pest elimination methods approved by the public officer.

-Family means an individual; two or more persons related by blood, marriage or law, or a group of not more than any five persons living together in a dwelling unit.

-Garbage means the animal and vegetable refuse resulting from the handling, preparation, cooking and consumption of food, including the minimum amount of liquid necessarily incidental thereto.

-Garbage receptacle means a durable, rust resistant, non- absorbent, watertight, and rodent proof container with a insect tight lid that is large enough to contain a week's worth of refuse, unless more than one receptacle is used.
+- Demolish means the demolition and removal of the entire building, leaving the property free and clear of any debris, and without holes or pockets which may retain water. - Dwelling means any building, mobile home, structure or portion thereof, which is designed or intended to be used for human habitation, including living, sleeping, cooking, eating. working or any one combination thereof, whether occupied or vacant, or which in fact is used for such human habitation, whether or not such use is regular or intermittent or authorized or unauthorized.
+Such definition shall include accessory building, but shall not include temporary housing as herein defined. - Exit means a clear and unobstructed way of departure from the interior of a building or structure to the exterior at street or grade level. - Extermination means the control and elimination of insects, rodents or other pests by eliminating their harborage places; by removing or making inaccessible materials that may serve as their food; by poisoning, spraying, fumigating, trapping or any other recognized and legal pest elimination methods approved by the inspector. - Family means an individual; two or more persons related by blood, marriage or law, or a group of not more than any five persons living together in a dwelling unit. - Garbage means the animal and vegetable refuse resulting from the handling, preparation, cooking and consumption of food, including the minimum amount of liquid necessarily incidental thereto. - Garbage receptacle: Garbage shall be stored in a durable, rust resistant, non absorbent watertight, rodent proof and easily cleanable container with a close-fitting, insect tight cover.
+Container must be large enough to contain one full week's refuse that must be lawfully discarded weekly.
+(Ord. of 4/16/12) - Habitable space or room means a room or enclosed floor space used or intended to be used for living, sleeping, cooking, or eating purposes, excluding bathrooms, water closet compartments, laundries, pantries, foyers, communicating corridors, closets, or storage spaces.

-(Ord. of 4/16/12; Ord. of 6-21-21)

-Habitable space or room means a room or enclosed floor space used or intended to be used for living, sleeping, cooking, or eating purposes, excluding bathrooms, water closet compartments, laundries, pantries, foyers, communicating corridors, closets, or storage spaces.

-Hearing officer means the public officer or his designated agent.
-(Ord. of 6-21-21)
+Hearing officer means the assistant director or his designated agent.